transdigiware/blockchain/howto/ibp-console-advanced-channel.md

 # Advanced channel deployment and management
 {: #ibp-console-govern}

+Because {{site.data.keyword.IBM_notm}} is in the process of migrating all of the {{site.data.keyword.blockchainfull_notm}} Platform consoles to v2.1.3, some of the functionality described on this page may not yet be available in your console.
+Unsure what version you are currently using?
+Click the question mark icon in the upper right corner of the console.
+The {{site.data.keyword.blockchainfull_notm}} Platform version is visible under the page heading.
+You will receive a Cloud notification with more details about when your console will be migrated.
+{: note}

 When you create a channel, there are a number of advanced options that allow you fine tune the configuration of your channel to fit your use case.
 In this topic we'll discuss how to edit those options as part of creating a channel or when editing a channel after it has been created.